TinyTapeout/tt-support-tools/README.md

 * creates a little TCL shim that tells OpenLane where the source is and the name of the top module
 * makes sure the top module is not called 'top'
+* if you have OpenLane installed locally, then you can harden the design with --harden